-- Class participation which includes you having three key points or questions from each of the assigned readings for each class (which will be collected at the end of each class as well as shared orally with the class-15% - Four Reaction Papers to be written over the term, plus one class facilitation with hand out on the day you facilitate the class 35% - Book Review of one outside reading (I advise you to select a book related to your Research Paper as it can be one of the three outside readings), plus oral report on the book with brief handout - 15% - Final Research Paper 25% - Attendance at a Juma' or other Islamic service or event 10%
+- Class participation which includes you having two key points or questions from each of the assigned readings for each class (which are to be typed and will be collected at the end of each class as well as shared orally with the class- 15% - Four Reaction Papers to be written over the term, plus one class facilitation with hand out on the day you facilitate the class 35% - Book Review of one outside reading (I advise you to select a book related to your Research Paper as it can be one of the three outside readings), plus oral report on the book with brief handout 15% - Final Research Paper 25% - Attendance at a Juma' or other Islamic service or event 10%

-Note: While your weekly listing of the three key points (or questions) from each chapter of each book assigned for a particular class will be collected; they are to be thought about, written out or typed neatly so that I can read them and you can share them in class easily.
+Note: While your weekly listing of the two key points (or questions) from each chapter of each book assigned for a particular class will be collected; they are to be thought about, typed neatly so that I can read them and you can share them in class easily.
 Hastily scribbled notes on bits of paper are unacceptable.
-Your Reaction Papers are to be typed, double-spaced with regular fonts (10-12 pt) and 1" margins all around.
-The guidelines for your Book Reviews, Reaction Papers and Research Papers will be handed out in class and sent to you via our e-mail list for this class.
-The book reports are to be 5-7 pages typed, double-spaced with 10-12 pt fonts and regular 1" academic margins all around.
+Your Reaction Papers are to be typed, double-spaced with regular fonts (10-12 pt.) and 1" margins all around.
+The guidelines for your Book Reviews, Reaction Papers and Research Papers will be posted on the Course Canvas site and sent to you via our e-mail list for this class.
+The book reports are to be 5-7 pages typed, double-spaced with 10-12 pt. fonts and regular 1" academic margins all around.